 By Don Quilici

-According to a press release by the Nevada Department of Wildlife (NDOW), the State Board of Wildlife Commissioners will meet at the NDOW headquarters office at 1100 Valley View Road in Reno on March 25-26.
+According to a recent press release by the Nevada Department of Wildlife (NDOW), the Nevada State Board of Wildlife Commissioners will discuss litigation brought against the Nevada Board of Wildlife Commissioners over nonresident big game tags during a Dec.
+17-18 meeting.

 The meeting is open to the public and public comment periods will be held both days.

 Copies of the commission agenda may be viewed at NDOW offices or online at website www.ndow.org.

 For information, call NDOW at 688-1500 during regular business hours.